Setup API Access to Palo Alto Networks VM-Series¶

 c.
 Create Templates and Template Stack¶

-Template and template stack are used to configure Network properties, such as interfaces, zones, route tables.
+Template and template stack are used to configure Network properties, such as interfaces, zones, and route tables.
 This is the one that we need to monitor and update through API.

 - Create Template

 - You should create a template for each firewall group: One for the FireNet primary gateway and one for FireNet backup gateway.

 - Configure Template

 - Add interfaces (ethernet1/1, ethernet1/2), zones (LAN, WAN), and a route table.
 Do not name the route table as “default” since this may conflict with the firewall’s default route table.

 - A Template stack is a bundle to bound template with managed devices.
 When creating, select templates (can be multiple) and devices.
 For example, create one template stack for each firewall group, one for primary FireNet gateway, one for backup FireNet gateway.
 Remember the template stack name.
 Commit and push.